jadref/buffer_bci/README.md

 Copy these directories somewhere on your local drive.

-Note: If using MATLAB/Octave and the .bat/.sh files do not work because the MATLAB/Octave executable is not found automatically then modify the path in the file `utilities/findMatlab.bat` (windows) or `utilities/findMatlab.sh` (Linux/MacOSX) to point to the executable location.
+Note: If using MATLAB/Octave and the .bat/.sh files do not work because the MATLAB/Octave executable is not found automatically then modify the path in the file `utilities\findMatlab.bat` (windows) or `utilities/findMatlab.sh` (Linux/MacOSX) to point to the executable location.

 Note2: For Linux there is a [Docker image]( https://github.com/dokterbob/docker-bci) which can be used to simply install buffer_bci and all it's dependencies directly